rds-ops/-smsbridge/docs/API_AUDIT.md

 Critical issues before launch:

 - Public/buyer price response exposes `provider_cost`; buyers should not see internal cost.
+DONE
 - `/api/v1/services` and `/api/v1/countries` require JWT only, while `/api/v1/prices` allows JWT or API key.
 A real marketplace usually needs public catalog endpoints.
 - Order creation with external providers reserves provider number before wallet hold.
 If wallet hold fails, provider number is not cancelled.
+DONE
 - Supplier pool uses generated fake phone numbers instead of supplier-provided real numbers; current inventory is count-only.
+PARTIAL (supplier reservation callback supported; fake phone legacy/dev-only and blocked in production-like env)
 - Supplier inventory decrement and wallet hold are transactional for supplier pool, but external provider stock is not decremented locally.
 - Rate limiting is in process memory, not Redis, so it does not work correctly with multiple backend workers.
+DONE
 - Admin seed uses known default credentials (`admin@smsbridge.local` / `change-me`) and Docker Compose uses `.env.example`.
+DONE (production safety guard blocks default secrets/passwords)
 - Status fields are strings, not enums, and lifecycle transitions are only partially enforced.
+PARTIAL (order state machine + order_events exist; provider type/status validation added in admin schemas; DB enums not added)
 - There is no payment ledger/provider integration, no supplier withdrawal/payout flow, no formal stats/rate aggregation, and no webhook/internal endpoint separation.

 ## 2. Current Architecture Map